Creating Freedom Without Anarchy, Order Without Tyranny

 At the beginning of time God created the universe in a burst of energy that eventually gave birth to stars, then to planets, then to life.
 Among the millions of forms of life that eventually emerged was one different from all the others: Homo sapiens, the only life-form known to us capable of asking the question, “Why?”

-On this one being, God bestowed the highest token of His love, setting His image and likeness on every human individual regardless of colour, culture, creed or class.
-He invited humanity to become His “partners in the work of creation,” calling us to create what He himself had created: freedom and order, the order of nature and the freedom that allows humans, alone in the universe, to choose between good and evil, healing and harm.
+On this one being, God bestowed the highest token of His love, setting His image and likeness on every human individual regardless of colour, culture, creed, or class.
+He invited humanity to become His “partners in the work of creation,” calling us to create what He Himself had created: freedom and order, the order of nature and the freedom that allows humans, alone in the universe, to choose between good and evil, healing and harm.

 What the Torah tells us early on is how humanity failed.
 They did so in two ways.
 They created freedom without order.
 Or they created order without freedom.
 That is still the human tragedy.

 Freedom without order was the world before the Flood, a state of anarchy and chaos that Thomas Hobbes famously described as “the war of every man against every man,” in which life is “nasty brutish and short.”
-That is the world today in Syria, Iraq, Nigeria, Somalia, Mali, the Central African Republic and other conflict zones elsewhere, a world of failed and failing states and societies wracked and wrecked by lawlessness.
-That is freedom without order, what the Torah calls a “world filled with violence” (Gen. 6: 13) that made God “regret that he had made man on earth, and it grieved Him to his very heart” (6: 6).
+That is the world today in Syria, Iraq, Nigeria, Somalia, Mali, the Central African Republic, and other conflict zones elsewhere, a world of failed and failing states and societies wracked and wrecked by lawlessness.
+That is freedom without order, what the Torah calls a “world filled with violence” (Gen. 6: 13) that made God “regret that he had made man on earth, and it grieved Him to his very heart” (Gen. 6:6).

-But the alternative was a world of order without freedom, epitomised in the Torah by the Tower of Babel and Egypt of the Pharaohs, civilizations that achieved greatness at the cost of turning the mass of humanity into slaves.
+But the alternative was a world of order without freedom, epitomised in the Torah by the Tower of Babel and Egypt of the Pharaohs, civilisations that achieved greatness at the cost of turning the mass of humanity into slaves.
 That too is an affront to human dignity, because each of us, not just some of us, are in the image of God.

 Having seen these two kinds of failure, God called on one man, Abraham, and one woman, Sarah, and said in effect: I want you to be different.
-I want you and those who follow you to create, out of a tiny people in a tiny land, a nation that will show the world what it is to sustain both order and freedom; what it is to build a society on the threefold imperative of love, love of God “with all your heart, with all your soul and all your strength,” love of our neighbour “as yourself,” and love of the stranger, a command reiterated in the Torah, according to the sages, 36 times.
+I want you and those who follow you to create, out of a tiny people in a tiny land, a nation that will show the world what it is to sustain both order and freedom; what it is to build a society on the threefold imperative of love, love of God “with all your heart, with all your soul and all your strength,” love of our neighbour “as yourself,” and love of the stranger, a command reiterated in the Torah, according to the Sages, 36 times.

 I want you to become the people who keep the laws of tzedek and mishpat (justice and law), chessed and rachamim (grace and mercy), not because of the coercive power of the State but because you have taught your children to hear the voice of God within the human heart.
 I want you to show the world how to create freedom without anarchy and order without tyranny.
 That has been the Jewish mission for the better part of 4,000 years.